Multi-Objective Latent Space Optimization of Generative Molecular Design Models: Results

 \subsection{Multi-objective latent space optimization effectively recovers sampling efficiency for incomplete dataset}

 Next, we investigated the ability of the weighted retraining scheme to propose high-scoring molecules when such molecules are absent in the training dataset.
 For this purpose, we first removed the top $20\%$ molecules -- selected based on their Pareto front rank -- from the training data that is used to train the baseline model~\cite{tripp2020sampleefficient}.
 Since the original baseline model has seen the complete dataset during its training, for each property pair, we trained a separate baseline model based on the reduced dataset that does not contain the top 20\% molecules with the highest Pareto front rank for the given property pair.
 In all cases, a learning rate of $0.0007$ was used with a batch size of $32$ for $30$ epochs for model training.
 The scatter plots in Fig.~\ref{scatter_t1_t2} show the progression of the two properties logP and SAS, where the latent space of the JT-VAE is optimized for the given property pair with $k=10^{-5}$.
-The top row of Fig.~\ref{scatter_t1_t2} shows the evolution of the Pareto front when the complete dataset was used.
-On the other hand, the bottom row in Fig.~\ref{scatter_t1_t2} shows the trends for the reduced dataset which does not contain the top 20\% molecules.
-As can be seen in the bottom row of Fig.~\ref{scatter_t1_t2}, although the initial dataset does not contain many molecules with logP greater than $4$ and SAS lower than $2$, the iterative multi-objective weighted retraining still manages to effectively push the latent space towards a desirable region that contains high-scoring molecules, where the trends are similar to the case when the complete dataset is used.